"Deceptively laid back...inventive...unconventional."

 San Francisco Classical Voice: Earplay Plays to Spellbind, 5-20-13

-My album, TO....OBLIVION will be released everywhere October 20th!
-Album release concert will take place at the Bendix Building on the penthouse floor in LA's Fashion District as part of an event co-presented by Synchromy and the LA Conservancy.
+My album, TO....OBLIVION was released everywhere October 20th!
+Album release concert took place at the Bendix Building on the penthouse floor in LA's Fashion District as part of an event co-presented by Synchromy and the LA Conservancy.

-The LAist's Arts Reporter, Mike Roe, wrote a wonderful preview of TO....OBLIVION.
+The LAist's Arts Reporter, Mike Roe, wrote a wonderful profile of TO....OBLIVION.

-I recently did an interview with Nick Norton at New Classic LA about the upcoming album.
+I recently did an interview with Nick Norton at New Classic LA about TO....OBLIVION.